apache/incubator-streampark-website/docs/development/conf.md

 <ClientProperty></ClientProperty>

 :::info Attention
-`$internal.application.main` and `yarn.application.name` must be set.
+`$internal.application.main` and `pipeline.name` must be set.
 :::

 If you need to set more parameters, please refer to [`here`](https://ci.apache.org/projects/flink/flink-docs-release-1.12/deployment/config.html), These parameters must be placed under the property and the parameter names must be correct.
-Streamx will automatically resolve these parameters and take effect.
+StreamPark will automatically resolve these parameters and take effect.

 ##### Memory parameters